What is TAM?

 - Total addressable market (TAM) demonstrates the entire revenue opportunity that exists within a market for a product or service.

-- There are three methods for calculating TAM: top-down approach, bottom-up approach, and referring to external research.
+- There are four methods for calculating TAM: top-down approach, bottom-up approach, value theory, and referring to external research.

 - The top-down approach consists of using macroeconomic factors to define a subset of customers that are unified by characteristics of using a product or service.
 Data providers such as the OECD, UN, World Bank, and CIA World Factbook are useful resources for determining this.

 - Bottom-up analysis revolves around determining a local market size and then extrapolating it upwards to a wider population.
 It is perceived as more accurate as the data collected is primary, but its influence wanes over disparate geographies and cultures.

 - Value theory is useful for completely new concepts of products/services that will gain users from being a positive trade-off versus incumbent options.
 It estimates the value-add (tangible and intangible) provided by the new offering and uses that to assume a theoretical revenue opportunity.